aiida-vasp/aiida-vasp/doc/wf/singlecalc.rst

    wf.start()

 .. _stepwf-parameters:

 **********
 Parameters
 **********

 * continue_from: string, uuid of an appropriate calculation to continue from.
-* settings: dict, is wrapped into a :py:class:`ParameterData <aiida.orm.data.parameters.ParameterData>` and passed to the calculation.
+* parameters: dict, is wrapped into a :py:class:`ParameterData <aiida.orm.data.parameters.ParameterData>` and passed to the calculation.
 Optional when continuing with a VASP calculation from a previous vasp calculation (can be used to add / orverride keys).
 * use_wannier: bool, switches on LWANNIER90 as well as checking for wannier output files in results.
-* wannier_settings: dict, analog to settings for the wannier_settings input parameter.
+* wannier_parameters: dict, analog to parameters for the wannier_parameters input parameter.
 * structure: path to a .cif or POSCAR file.
 Ignored when continuing from a previous calculation.
 * kpoints: dict, containing one and only one of the following keys
    - mesh: list with #kpoints in each direction